wittler-github/A_MD_Analysis_of_Insulin/README.md

 ### Financial or collaboration support

 I am a believer in economic balance, that everyone deserves their fair share of funds for doing benign work.
-This doctoral study was supported by a 3.5 year scholarship from La Trobe (LTUPRS, LTUFRS); however the completion, further article-writing, continuation and development of this research here at Github, is out of my own pocket.
+This doctoral study was supported by a 3.5 year scholarship from La Trobe (LTUPRS, LTUFRS) and my supervisor made very benevolent support and giving of his time throughout the many years to complete this thesis.
+However the economical aspect for final completion, further article-writing, continuation and development of this research here at Github, has been out of my personal funds.
 If anyone feels compelled to help economically, co-author or support in any other way, that would be appreciated, please contact me if so.

 -----------------------------------------------------------------